ATTORNEY CORY ROTH IS A

 In cases of aggravated robbery, the prosecution will typically open up plea negotiations by offering a lengthy prison sentence.
 Sadly, other criminal defense attorneys in the Houston area often advise clients to take ill-advised plea deals.
 However, the Cory Roth Law Office fights hard to obtain positive results for clients and is fearless in standing up to prosecutors to protect his clients.

 Our main objective is to try and have the aggravated robbery charges reduced or dismissed.
-However, Cory understands that law enforcement and the prosecution often focus more on the numbers than finding the truth.
-For this reason, Cory Roth is a client-centered and trial-ready lawyer.
+However, Cory Roth understands that law enforcement and the prosecution often focus more on the numbers than finding the truth.
+For this reason, he is a client-centered and trial-ready lawyer.

-If you have been charged with theft related to aggravated robbery, contact the Cory Roth Law Group immediately.
+If you have been charged with theft related to aggravated robbery, contact the Cory Roth Law Office immediately.
 Time is of the essence in criminal defense cases as witnesses’ memories can quickly fade or evidence can disappear.
-Contact our law office at 832-400-4133 to schedule a consultation.
+Contact the Cory Roth Law Office today at 832-400-4133 to schedule a consultation.